showlab/whisperVideo/README.md

 Transcribing long-form, multi-speaker videos (e.g., talk shows) while correctly attributing speech to the corresponding on-screen speaker (i.e., visual-grounded) remains a significant challenge.
 It requires the coordination of multiple capabilities such as face detection, audio transcription, and cross-modality identity assignment.

-**WhisperV** is a novel agent framework that integrates specialized experts to achieve visually grounded speaker transcription for long videos.
+**WhisperVideo** is a novel agent framework that integrates specialized experts to achieve visually grounded speaker transcription for long videos.

 ### Three-Stage Pipeline: